Nedomas/react-code-sandbox/README.md

 ## Imports

 Any imports that you specify in the source code have no actual effects and are removed by the parser.
-They are replaced with global variables injected by the `imports` prop.
+They are replaced with variables injected by the `imports` prop.
+When looking at the rendered code example, it appears that libraries are imported, but they are just passed as local variables under the scenes.

 ## How it works